 Morel mushrooms proffer a very definite time window for gathering.
 Morel mushrooms also present a very distinct appearance, different from other mushrooms.
 Just look at the image associated with this article and it becomes obvious that my words are true.
 They look like miniature sponges!

-In my limited experience, morel mushrooms offer no unique flavor that distinguishes it from all other mushrooms.
+In my limited experience, morel mushrooms offer no unique flavor that distinguishes them from all other mushrooms.
 Still, it has a delicate texture and is, after all, free.
 Free always tastes sweet!
 But they are free with a catch.
 The catch is the nooks and crannies of the morel often are infested with super-tiny gray critters called springtails (Collembola).

 Quickly after gathering, immerse morels in the refrigerator in some salt water.
 The springtails will rise to the surface of the liquid.
 You may wish to change the water once, though it is not essential.
 Do with the mushrooms what you would with other mushrooms.
 I would especially recommend frying them with a steak.